forge-55/bunkeros/nautilus/MIME-TYPE-FIX.md

 ## Background

-Many Linux distributions (like Omarchy) encounter a bug where double-clicking files in Nautilus does nothing, and right-click "Open With" menus fail silently.
+Many Linux distributions encounter a bug where double-clicking files in Nautilus does nothing, and right-click "Open With" menus fail silently.
 This is caused by missing MIME type associations - the system doesn't know which application should handle which file types.

 **Common symptoms:**
 - Double-clicking files does nothing